 The Fredericksburg Civil Rights Trail–Fredericksburg

-The trail has two parts–a 2.6-mile walking tour through Fredericksburg’s historic downtown district and a 1.9-mile driving tour that includes stop on the University of Mary Washington campus, Shiloh Cemetery, and the Dorothy Hart Community Center.
+The trail is split in two parts—a 2.6-mile walking tour through Fredericksburg’s historic downtown district and a 1.9-mile driving tour that includes stop on the University of Mary Washington campus, Shiloh Cemetery, and the Dorothy Hart Community Center.

 Robert Russa Moton Museum—Farmville

-The Robert Russa Moton Museum is located in the former R.R.
+You'll find the Robert Russa Moton Museum in the former R.R.
 Moton High School of Farmville.
-This historic site examines the individuals and events of the Civil Rights struggle in Prince Edward County.
-As the site of the first non-violent student demonstration in the United States, Moton directly led to the Brown vs. Board of Education Supreme Court case, which mandated equal education for all Americans, no matter their race or gender.
+As the site of the first non-violent student demonstration in the United States, Moton directly led to the landmark Brown v.
+Board of Education Supreme Court case, which ruled that segregation of schools based on race was unconstitutional.

-Moton High School was built in 1939 as a response to the legal challenges brought by African Americans regarding educational opportunities in Prince Edward.
-Less than a decade later, the school was heavily overpopulated, holding over 450 students in a building meant to accommodate a maximum of 180 students, and the existing structures were in varying states of disrepair.
-The Prince Edward County board refused to appropriate funds for the repair or expansion of the high school, and in response, on April 23, 1951, African American students walked out of the segregated high school in protest of the school’s abysmal conditions.
+Quick History: Moton High School was built in 1939 as a response to the legal challenges brought by African Americans regarding educational opportunities in Prince Edward.
+Less than a decade later, the school was heavily overpopulated, the buildings were in varying states of disrepair, and the Prince Edward County board refused to appropriate funds to improve the situation.
+On April 23, 1951, Black students—led by 16-year-old Barbara Rose Johns—walked out of the segregated high school in protest of the school’s abysmal conditions.

 Heartland Regional Visitor Center—Farmville

-Before the Civil Rights movement, segregated school systems prioritized funding with blatant discrimination.
+Before the Civil Rights movement, segregated school systems appropriated funds with blatant discrimination.
 African Americans, women, and other minorities were denied the most basic materials and facilities when it came to their education, leading to inequalities that would echo for decades to come.
 Yet many Virginians would play a pivotal role in changing the system, taking the first steps towards equality in education.
-Find detailed information about these individuals and where to learn about them along the Civil Rights in Education Heritage Trail® at the Heartland Regional Visitor Center.
-Knowledgeable staff will provide you with ideas and brochures on the 41 historic sites, as well as options for dining, lodging, and other activities along the trail.

 Danville Museum of Fine Arts & History—Danville